Cheranga/coding-delights/articles/HuskyCSharpier/Readme.md

 It is a tool that can be used to format the C# code in a consistent way.

 Developers share different IDEs and editors, and each of them has its own code formatting rules.
-There can be personal preferences as well.
+Also developers have their personal preferences as well.

-But when working in a team, it is important to have a consistent code style, and use it through out your repositories.
+But when working in a team, it is important to have a consistent code style in your code, and use it throughout your repositories.

 ## Why not StyleCop?